eamontaaffe/eamontaaffe.github.io/_posts/2019-04-05-custom-spark-source.md

-Spark data sources are easy to create yourself.
+Spark data sources are easy to make yourself.
 Today we are going to create the simplest possible spark source.

-Our data source is going to create a list of 3 results with incremental id's.
-I would like to be able to read from the data source like so:
+Our data source produces a list of 3 results with incremental id's.
+We will be able to read from the data source like so:

 ``` scala
 val df = spark